mermich/NewsBoard/README.md

 ## Projects organization
 - NewsBoard folder contains the main web project.
 - NewBoardRestApi folder contains the webapi project that implements the business logic.
-- 'ext/DiscoverWebSite' is a small project to browse and parse a webpage in order to discover the tss/atom feeds.
-- 'ext/ext/ApiTools' contains tools to build restapi.
+- ApiTools contains tools to build restapi.
-- 'ext/ext/ServerSideSpaTools' contains tools to build a single page app.
+- ServerSideSpaTools contains tools to build a single page app.

 #### Current features
 - Any registered user can add need feeds and subscribe to them.